 "Why would we want to leave?" asks Tracy.
 "We have everything we could want here and lots of nice people to look after us.
 It's the perfect place to wait until our tails drop off."
 "Don't you get bored?"
 They look at me expectantly, waiting for further explanation.
 But I'm not going to be able to explain boredom to them any more than I'll be able to override Elliot's careful programming and tell them their tails are unlikely to fall off and reveal legs like the models in the magazine.
-I begin to wonder if they have more than one magazine, and it's such a suffocating thought that I have to discard before it makes me feel nauseas.
+I begin to wonder if they have more than one magazine, and it's such a suffocating thought that I have to discard it before it makes me feel nauseas.
 "Race you five times round the pool!" shouts Melissa to her sister, giving her a playful slap on the shoulder.
 "Who won last time?" asks Tracy.

 "I don't know.
 I can't remember."
 And they don't bother to try.
 Instead they run the race again.
 And I'm sure they enjoy it, though I leave before the first lap.

-[&]quot;Magazines?"

-[&]quot;No."

-[&]quot;Shoes?"

-[&]quot;No."

 I go back to the Pig and Pool signpost and this time choose Pig.
 The building to the left is a pigsty, and inside it, just as I'd hoped, is the pig I saw when I visited here as a potential investor - the pig with wings.
-Currently they're folded by its sides, and I'm curious to see how similar this beast is to the one that crash-landed in the forest when I was with Buddha and Echo.
+Currently they're folded by its sides.
 The pig doesn't seem either timid or intimidating, and he watches me with a pink piggy eye while I lean forward to touch the hard and hairless dark red shoulder of the wing where it joins the body.
 "Can I help you with something?" he asks.